FusionAuth/fusionauth-site/site/_posts/2021-02-24-aaas-security-due-diligence-excerpt.md

 But outsourcing isn't as simple as it sounds.
 Vendor management is time-consuming and can introduce significant risks to the business if due diligence isn't observed.

-_This blog post is an excerpt of [Performing Due Diligence on Authentication Vendors](/learn/expert-advice/identity-basics/due-diligence-authentication-vendors/)._
+_This blog post is an excerpt from [Performing Due Diligence on Authentication Vendors](/learn/expert-advice/identity-basics/due-diligence-authentication-vendors/)._

 ## The need for due diligence